urob/zmk-config/readme.md

 ##### Multi-purpose Navigation cluster

 To economize on keys, I am using hold-taps on my navigation cluster, which yield `home`, `end`, `begin/end of document`, and `delete word forward/backward` on long-presses.
+The exact implementation is tweaked so that `Ctrl` is silently absorbed in combination with `home` and `end` to avoid accidental document-wide operations (which are accessible via the dedicated `begin/end document keys`.)

 ##### Swapper